 Having the chance to visit Bosnia and Herzegovina was a really meaningful experience for me.
 More and more often the countries we visit are actively recovering from challenging times and conflicts that threaten their lives and cultures, and that was very true of our day—especially in Mostar.

 It was both painful to see the very clear wounds that have yet to heal from the war, and it was truly inspiring to see how far the country has come and how warm and welcoming the people are.
-We’ll look forward to our next visit; Bosnia and Herzegovina has such character and personality that we know we’ll find our way back again.
+We’ll look forward to our next visit to Mostar, Medjugorje, and Pocitelj; Bosnia and Herzegovina has such character and personality that we know we’ll find our way back again.

-Thinking about a trip to Bosnia and Herzegovina?
-Here are some fun day trips to consider while you’re there!
+Thinking about visiting Mostar, Medjugorje, and/or Pocitelj in Bosnia and Herzegovina?
+Here are some additional day trips to consider while you’re there!